Title IV Student Withdrawal Policy: Undergraduate Students

 Refunds by the Student

-In the event that the student is responsible for returning grants funds to Title IV programs, NYIT will notify the student within 45 days of the date of determination of his/her withdrawal.
+In the event that the student is responsible for returning grant funds to Title IV programs, NYIT will notify the student within 45 days of the date of determination of their withdrawal.
 The student will be advised of making arrangements for repayment.

 Payment Period or Enrollment Period

 Withdrawals and the return of Title IV funds will be based on a payment period for all standard term programs.
 Non-term program payments will be based on an enrollment period.

 Program Course Offered in Modules

 For a payment period or period of enrollment in which courses in the program are offered in modules: